bcampb21/Slide-Masters/README.md

-Developed by Blake Campbell
-Music by Blake Campbell
+Coded by Blake Campbell, Music by Blake Campbell

 Images by Barry Campbell